-The RESET signal initiates a master reset of the ADSP-2186L.
+The RESET signal initiates a master reset of the ADSP-2183.
 The RESET signal must be asserted during the power-up sequence to assure proper initialization.
 RESET during initial power-up must be held long enough to allow the internal clock to stabilize.
 If RESET is activated any time after power-up, the clock continues to run and does not require stabilization time.

 The power-up sequence is defined as the total time required for the crystal oscillator circuit to stabilize after a valid $V{\rm DD}$ is applied to the processor, and for the internal phase-locked loop (PLL) to lock onto the specific crystal frequency.
 A minimum of 2000 CLKIN cycles ensures that the PLL has locked, but does not include the crystal oscillator start-up time.
-During this power-up sequence the $\overline{\rm RESET}$ signal should be held low.
-On any subsequent resets, the $\overline{\rm RESET}$ signal must meet the minimum pulse width specification, $t{\rm RSP}$.
+During this power-up sequence the \overline{RESET} signal should be held low.
+On any subsequent resets, the \overline{RESET} signal must meet the minimum pulsewidth specification, t{RSP} .

-The \overline{RESET} input contains some hysteresis; however, if an RC circuit is used to generate the \overline{RESET} signal, an external Schmidt trigger is recommended.
+The RESET input contains some hysteresis; however, if you use an RC circuit to generate your RESET signal, the use of an external Schmidt trigger is recommended.

-The master \overline{RESET} sets all internal stack pointers to the empty stack condition, masks all interrupts and clears the MSTAT register.
-When \overline{RESET} is released, if there is no pending bus request and the chip is configured for booting, the boot-loading sequence is performed.
+The master reset sets all internal stack pointers to the empty stack condition, masks all interrupts and clears the MSTAT register.
+When \overline{RESET} is released, if there is no pending bus request and the chip is configured for booting (MMAP = 0), the boot-loading sequence is performed.
 The first instruction is fetched from on-chip program memory location 0x0000 once boot loading completes.
-In an EZ-ICE-compatible system \overline{RESET} and \overline{ERESET} have the same functionality.
-For complete information, see Designing an EZ-ICE-Compatible System section.